-Accounting for Every Penny
+Accounting For Every Dollar

 It may sound like a burden, but it’s worthwhile.
 In fact, accounting for every penny is a great first step to improving your financial outlook.
 It’s hard to make changes to something if you’re not tracking it.
 Accounting for every penny will show you all the ways your business is spending cash.

 Once you have an accurate picture of your finances, you can start making some changes.
-Keep reading to learn about some of the benefits of accounting for every penny and how to get started!
+Keep reading to learn about some of the benefits of accounting for every penny and how to get started.

 Maximize Tax Deductions